Measure equivalence embeddings of free groups and free group factors: Introduction

 \begin{letterthm} A II$_1$ factor $M$ is nonamenable if and only if $L(\F_2)$ admits a measure equivalence embedding into $M$. \end{letterthm}

-In Section \ref{sec.ME-embeddings-factors}, we prove several basic results about ME embeddings and measure equivalence of II$_1$ factors.
-We also prove the following stability results: the Haagerup approximation property is inherited by ME embeddings (Proposition \ref{prop.inherited}) and Kazhdan's property (T) is preserved under measure equivalence (Proposition \ref{prop.preserve-T}).
-Altogether these results show that our new concept of ME embeddings and measure equivalence is quite natural.
+Moreover, we prove in Proposition \ref{prop.counterexample} that in general, measure equivalence of II$_1$ factors is strictly weaker than commensurability (i.e.\ the existence of a finite index bimodule).
+Altogether these results show that our new concept of measure equivalence (embeddings) is quite natural.

 Going back to groups, every ME embedding of an lcsc group $H$ into an lcsc group $G$ allows to induce nonsingular $H$-actions to nonsingular $G$-actions.
 In particular, the concrete ME embeddings of Theorem \ref{thm.main-ME-embedding} allow to induce nonsingular actions of the free group to nonsingular actions of an arbitrary nonamenable lcsc group $G$.
-Since the ME embeddings in Theorem \ref{thm.main-ME-embedding} have several extra properties, we can then prove at the end of Section \ref{sec.proof-C} the following result.
-The third point answers a question posed by Danilenko in \cite{Dan21}.
+Since the ME embeddings in Theorem \ref{thm.main-ME-embedding} have several extra properties, we can then prove at the end of Section \ref{sec.proof-C} the following result, whose third point answers a question posed by Danilenko in \cite{Dan21} because strongly ergodic actions on nonatomic spaces are in particular nonamenable.

 \begin{letterthm} Let $G$ be a nonamenable lcsc group.
 Let $\R\actson (Z,\zeta)$ be an ergodic nonsingular flow and $\lambda\in (0,1]$. \begin{enumlist} \item There exists an essentially free, weakly mixing, nonsingular action $G\actson (X,\mu)$ that is nonamenable in the sense of Zimmer and such that the crossed product $L^{\infty}(X)\rtimes G$ has flow of weights $\R\actson Z$. \item There exists an essentially free, weakly mixing, nonsingular action $G\actson (X,\mu)$ that is strongly ergodic and such that the crossed product $L^{\infty}(X)\rtimes G$ is of type III$_{\lambda}$. \item There exists an essentially free, weakly mixing, nonsingular action $G\actson (X,\mu)$ that is strongly ergodic and such that there is no equivalent $G$-invariant $\si$-finite measure $\mu' \sim \mu$. \end{enumlist} \end{letterthm}